w3c/wai-tutorials/source/page-structure/content.html.erb.md

 #### Multiple terms, multiple descriptions
 {:.ex}

-In this example, John and Luke authors and also editors:
+In this example, John and Luke are authors and also editors:

 {::nomarkdown}
 <%=sample_start%>